smartyfh/MultiWOZ2.4/README.md

 # MultiWOZ 2.4
-This is the data described in the paper: **MultiWOZ 2.4: A Multi-Domain Task-Oriented Dialogue Dataset with Essential Annotation Corrections to Improve State Tracking Evaluation.**
+This is the dataset described in the paper: **MultiWOZ 2.4: A Multi-Domain Task-Oriented Dialogue Dataset with Essential Annotation Corrections to Improve State Tracking Evaluation.**